TheOpenSuite/Airport-and-boarding-simulation/README.md

 - This simulation is built using MATLAB.
 Ensure the necessary MATLAB licenses.
 - Adjust simulation parameters based on your specific requirements.
+- There may be some issues with some parameters and how the chi-square was used but couldn't be properly fixed due to time contraints.